 Seattle Municipal Court Statistics and Information

-- 295 DUI cases that resulted in the case being resolved via an amendment to a lesser offense.
-(See 2015 Seattle Municipal Court DUI Statistics.
+- 416 DUI cases that resulted in the case being resolved via an amendment to a lesser offense.
+(See 2019 SMC DUI Statistics).
 An amendment to a lesser offense occurs via plea negotiations between the prosecutor and defense attorney.)

 The Seattle Municipal Court has updated their website extensively, providing those accused of a DUI access to information on their case, court date(s) and the assigned courtroom.
 The site is open to the public and can be found at: SMC Public Court Information.